Four Ways Alcohol Affects Your Heart

 Sources: pubs.niaa.nih.gov, consumer.healthday.com, drinkaware.co

 If you have a concern about alcohol consumption and how it is affecting you, talk to your primary care provider.
 It a heart health problem is diagnosed, he/she will refer you to one of the specialists at Bronson Heart & Vascular.
-Their expertise has led to Bronson Methodist Hospital receiving a five-star rating from Healthgrades for treatment of heart failure in 2016.
 Our board certified cardiologists pride themselves in prevention, early detection and management of heart diseases.
 Click here to learn your current risk for heart disease.

 The Bronson Heart & Vascular team is committed to heart and vascular disease prevention, and sharing easy steps you can take to live a healthier life.
 Looking for a Bronson doctor to help you?
 For a complete list of providers at Bronson, visit bronsonhealth.com/find-a-doctor or call Bronson HealthAnswers at (269) 341-7723.